tjwoodall/marriage-allowance-des-stub/README.md

 The test support endpoints exposed to the API Platform are documented in the [RAML definition](https://github.com/hmrc/marriage-allowance-des-stub/blob/master/resources/public/api/conf/1.0/application.raml)

+Internal users within HMRC can search Confluence for "Testing APIS with external parties" for further information.

 ## What uses this service?
 API microservices that need to call DES to fetch marriage allowance data which are